-- 1. The number of people who are interested in Internet policy and are able and willing to contribute may be larger than a few thousand.
-For instance, ICANN develops policy for IDNs, that may be of interest to a large number of end-users (given the large diversity of languages and scripts).
-It would be important to facilitate their participation in any policy that may impact them, and we would need to ensure that they are provided sufficient capacity and information so that they can get involved. - 2.
-Individual users may come and go based on their current interests.
+- The number of people who are interested in Internet policy and are able and willing to contribute may be larger than a few thousand.
+For instance, ICANN develops policy for IDNs, that may be of interest to a large number of end users (given the large diversity of languages and scripts).
+It would be important to facilitate their participation in any policy that may impact them, and we would need to ensure that they are provided sufficient capacity and information so that they can get involved. - Individual users may come and go based on their current interests.
 However, there is no organizational retention of knowledge when they leave.
 With the ALS structure, individuals provide information that is retained in the ALS and in the RALO so that it gets built and refined over time. - 3.
 ALSes provide additional capacity, even for individuals.
 For instance an individual may receive capacity building services, additional human resources (through other volunteers) and thereby get more things done.
 An individual volunteer is limited by their time and resources. - 4.
 At the surface, it might appear that the present RALO-ALS structure creates layers and barriers.
-However, most active ALSes promote direct participation for experts in policy, a learning environment for newcomers and a collegial atmosphere for interactions between experts and Tnewcomers. - 5.
+However, most active ALSes promote direct participation for experts in policy, a learning environment for newcomers and a collegial atmosphere for interactions between experts and tnewcomers. - 5.
 ALSes are required to attract newcomers to policy issues, provide them with added capacity through interactions with RALO and other experts, and help them to eventually become experts themselves.
 Thus, RALOs create, enhance and replenish the pool of policy contributors, while, in contrast, the proposed EMM does not provide any means of creating new experts. - 6.
-The current suggestion on EMMs seems to be based on a few maverick individuals who for whatever reason, are unable or unwilling to operate through the ALS/RALO system.
-Most RALOs and ALSes provide enabling support for volunteers to contribute.
-It may not be appropriate to base a model on outliers.
+The current suggestion of EMMs seems to be based on a few individuals who for whatever reason, are unable or unwilling to operate through the ALS/RALO system.
+Most RALOs and ALSes provide enabling support for volunteers to contribute, and those that have difficulties in operating through ALSes may opt for direct participation in RALOs as individual members.
+It may not be appropriate to base a model on outliers. - 7.
+We are of the opinion that the RALO-ALS structure provides a global forum for participants to collaborate on policy, in the process enhancing diversity (for instance, gender diversity, which is enhanced through collaboration amongst women) and plurality.

-While we support greater direct engagement of Internet end-users, the current EMM model proposed by ITEMS seeks to promote end-users at the expense of existing ALSes and RALOs, which would destroy the structures and roles that At-Large has built over the last decade.
+While we support greater direct engagement of Internet end users, the EMM model proposed by ITEMS seeks to promote individual end users at the expense of existing ALSes and RALOs, which would destroy the structures and roles that At-Large has built over the last decade.

-We propose measures through this document that would provide enhanced participation of end-users while at the same time preserving and enhancing the current RALO-ALS structure, (thus a Win-Win proposition rather than the Win-Lose option in the EMM) through the following measures:
+We propose measures through this document that would provide enhanced participation of end users while at the same time preserving and enhancing the current RALO-ALS structure, (thus a Win-Win proposition rather than the Win-Lose option in the EMM) through the following measures: